 I spent my childhood roaming the fields and woods surrounding the farmhouse where I grew up.
-It was a sensual experience: the rough bark of the ancient apple trees that I climbed, the strong scent of pine, the fleeting gold of the trees in early autumn light, dancing flames of colour in the night sky, running into the wind of an impending storm, the startling cold at the bottom of a nearby lake.
-Though I have left my small hometown in midcoast Maine, the sensations I experienced remain with me and are a big influence in my work.
+It was a sensual experience: the rough bark of the ancient apple trees I climbed, the strong scent of pine, the fleeting gold of the trees in early autumn light, dancing flames of colour in the night sky, running into the wind of an impending storm, the startling cold at the bottom of a nearby lake.
+Though I have left my hometown in Maine, the sensations I experienced remain with me and are a big influence in my work.
 I now live and work in Portland, Maine, a great city with a strong artistic community only minutes from woods and ocean.

 My individual work is balanced with work outside the studio making art with people in the community where I live.
-Other pages on this website contain some thoughts about the different themes I am pursuing in my work, I will focus here on how working in community has changed how I think about art (its purpose, the process of making it) and influenced the direction of my work.
+Other pages on this website contain some thoughts about the different themes I am pursuing in my work; I will focus here on how working in community has changed how I think about art (its purpose, the process of making it) and influenced the direction of my work.

 I served as the Director for the Art in Service program at the Maine College of Art, where I had earned a degree, and worked closely with students, local schools, non-profit organizations, and faculty as I mentored students who were working as artists in the community.
 Through this I discovered SPIRAL Arts, INC., an innovative, spiritually based (non-denominational) community arts organization.
 SPIRAL Arts has forever changed my life, as it has for hundreds of others.
 As I teach and work along side Portlanders of all ages and backgrounds with SPIRAL Arts, I have the privilege of witnessing the transformative power that making art can have in people’s lives.
 It is healing for the spirit and the body alike and, because it can help open people’s hearts, creates something profoundly positive in the world that is beyond words.

 Observing this led me to conduct a more focused exploration of art as a means of healing, transformation, connection with the spirit, and of building community with SPIRAL Arts.
 They included me in a team studying the role of spirituality in community building and social justice issues at the Urban Theological Unit in Sheffield, England.
-I learned a great deal about the importance of walking along side those we wanted to reach and working with them to fill real needs they identify.
+I learned a great deal about the importance of listening and walking along side people , working with them to fill real needs they identify.
 While in England we visited Welfare State International in Yorkshire, an innovative arts organization created and run by artists very much concerned with empowering people and social justice issues (it has since been reborn into a different organization with similar sensibilities).
 WSI sparked a deep interest in the power and beauty of creating rituals honoring important events in one’s life and within a community.
 I have incorporated that into my community work as well as the individual work I do, whether it is paintings, installations, shrines, or work honoring specific people, places or events.

-For the past five years, I have been one of many artists involved in the Mosaic Of Hope Project, a joint venture between SPIRAL Arts and a local community organization to create the largest community-designed-and-made exterior mosaic mural in the state at the Parkside Community Center in Portland.
+For five years I was one of many artists involved in the Mosaic Of Hope Project, a joint venture between SPIRAL Arts and a local community organization to create the largest community-designed-and-made exterior mosaic mural in the state at the Parkside Community Center in Portland.
 To learn how to do this, we visited the Village of Arts and Humanities (founded by artist Lily Yeh) in a Philadelphia neighborhood where she and a growing number of people living there have transformed, or perhaps re-envisioned, a community that had suffered greatly from poverty and all that accompanies it.
 Working together, once-abandoned buildings have been turned into beautiful homes, mosaic and painted murals line the streets, children climb on the backs of whimsical creatures in parks that were once dangerous vacant lots, and people grow their own vegetables in community gardens.
 With the team, I learned how to make large scale mosaic murals from Big Man, one of the first people in the community to work with Lily Yeh.
 He was a leader in the neighborhood, an expert in making mosaic tile murals, and a very kind man who had a lot to teach us on many levels.